paulaidt/ACCI_Nextflow/contributing.md

      git pull origin devel
      ```

+   > The development branch, `devel`, serves as the primary workspace for ongoing development and integration of features.
+Contributors are encouraged to work on their individual branches and merge their changes into the development branch following the outlined guidelines.
-> The main branch serves as the stable, production-ready version of the repository and is updated only by the repository maintainer from the development branch (`devel`) once it reaches a mature state.
+   The `main` branch, on the other hand, functions as the stable, production-ready version of the repository.
+It will be updated only by the repository maintainer from the development branch once it reaches a mature state.
 Therefore, it is not intended for regular development work.
-The development branch, on the other hand, is where ongoing development and integration of features take place.
-Contributors are encouraged to work on your branches and merge their changes into the development branch following the outlined guidelines.

 2. **Create a New Branch:**
    - Before making any changes, create a new branch for your `issue` (new feature or fix).
 Use a descriptive name for the branch that reflects the purpose of your changes.